 Vari has the logistical infrastructure to ship from its own warehouses and uses Seller Fulfilled Prime as its order fulfillment approach.
 Vari worked with Amazon Business customer service to confirm that return and delivery expectations aligned, and together created easy return processes as well.
 Customers get a high degree of customer service and orders ship very quickly.
 “Whether our customers purchase directly from us or through Amazon Business, they get a world-class experience,” says McCann.

 Vari sets its own pricing so it can ensure that customers have consistent options and pay the same for the same products across channels.
 It also has the flexibility to offer registered customers exclusive negotiated pricing.
 Certain business customers have access to the prenegotiated prices on item detail pages and search results.
 “We like being a third-party seller on Amazon and having control over our pricing,” says Snyder.
 “As an omnichannel seller, it doesn’t matter where customers buy our product — we want the experience, price and delivery to be the same.”

 “With Amazon Business, we’re able to drive incredible growth opportunities and profitability because we don’t have to fight for new customers — and the increased loyalty drives down the overall cost of customer acquisition.”

-— Matt Snyder, Director of Business Development, Vari
+— Matt Snyder, Vice President of Online Retail, Vari

 As more sales volume pushes through Amazon Business, Vari learns more about who its customers are and what they want.
 Vari leverages robust Amazon analytics technology to track sales and customer behavior, gaining more insights into the demographics of its customers, which helps drive more effective marketing.
 Its marketing team uses features through B2B Central to get granular information on exact revenue breakouts by demographic.
 For example, the team discovered that most of its B2B customers are at the enterprise level, and that it has a surprisingly strong customer base in state and local education.